-Nestled in the heart of sunny central Oregon, Tumalo rests along Oregon's spectacular Deschutes River.
-The campground is simultaneously close enough to the town of Bend to make an quick jaunt to the grocery store, but far enough away to escape the commotion.
-Its location makes it an ideal stepping stone for any outdoor activity you could dream of: lush green golf courses, clear blue-ribbon trout steams, pristine alpine lakes, miles of challenging and miles of scenic hiking and mountain bike trails.
+Nestled in the heart of sunny central Oregon, Tumalo rests along Oregon's spectacular Deschutes River four miles north of Bend.
+Its location makes it an ideal base camp for any outdoor activity you could dream of: lush green golf courses, clear blue-ribbon trout steams, pristine alpine lakes, and miles of scenic hiking and mountain bike trails.